Video game: Input device

-Video game can use several types of input devices to translate human actions to a game.
-Most common are the use of game controllers like gamepads and joysticks for most consoles, and as accessories for personal computer systems along keyboard and mouse controls.
+Video games may use several types of input devices to translate human actions to a game.
+Most common is the use of game controllers like gamepads and joysticks for most consoles, and as accessories for personal computer systems along keyboard and mouse controls.
 Common controls on the most recent controllers include face buttons, shoulder triggers, analog sticks, and directional pads ("d-pads").
 Consoles typically include standard controllers which are shipped or bundled with the console itself, while peripheral controllers are available as a separate purchase from the console manufacturer or third-party vendors.
 Similar control sets are built into handheld consoles and onto arcade cabinets.
 Newer technology improvements have incorporated additional technology into the controller or the game platform, such as touchscreens and motion detection sensors that give more options for how the player interacts with the game.
 Specialized controllers may be used for certain genres of games, including racing wheels, light guns and dance pads.
-Digital cameras and motion detection can capture movements of the player as input into the game, which can, in some cases, effectively eliminate the control, and on other systems such as virtual reality, are used to enhance immersion into the game.
+Digital cameras, microphones and motion detectors can capture sound and movement from the player as input into the game, which can, in some cases, effectively eliminate the control, and on other systems such as virtual reality, are used to enhance immersion into the game.

 Display and output

 Handheld units, like the Game Boy, include built-in output screens and sound speakers.

-By definition, all video games are intended to output graphics to an external video display, such as cathode-ray tube televisions, newer liquid-crystal display (LCD) televisions and built-in screens, projectors or computer monitors, depending on the type of platform the game is played on.
+By definition, all video games are intended to output graphics to an external video display, such as cathode ray tube televisions, newer liquid-crystal display (LCD) televisions and built-in screens, projectors or computer monitors, depending on the type of platform the game is played on.
 Features such as color depth, refresh rate, frame rate, and screen resolution are a combination of the limitations of the game platform and display device and the program efficiency of the game itself.
 The game's output can range from fixed displays using LED or LCD elements, text-based games, two-dimensional and three-dimensional graphics, and augmented reality displays.

 The game's graphics are often accompanied by sound produced by internal speakers on the game platform or external speakers attached to the platform, as directed by the game's programming.
 This often will include sound effects tied to the player's actions to provide audio feedback, as well as background music for the game.

 Some platforms support additional feedback mechanics to the player that a game can take advantage of.
 This is most commonly haptic technology built into the game controller, such as causing the controller to shake in the player's hands to simulate a shaking earthquake occurring in game.